ayanama-arch/Frontend-101/01-HTML/Lectures/Lecture-01/Note-01.md

 ## Basic Blocks of HTML

-Before Deep diving in html let's start from the basics and fundamental blocks of html.

 ### 🔎 **1.
 SGML (Standard Generalized Markup Language)**

 - **Definition**: SGML is a **standard** for defining markup languages, used to describe documents in a machine-readable way.